exercism/v3/languages/javascript/exercises/concept/arrays/.docs/hints.md

 ### 4. Remove a card from the stack

-- `splice` is a [built-in][splice_method_docs] versatile method, which among other use cases, can be used to remove elements starting at a certain position.
+- There is a [built-in][splice_method_docs] method that, among other use cases, can be used to remove elements starting at a certain position.

 ### 5. Remove the top card from the stack